solana-labs/solana-program-library/docs/src/feature-proposal.md

 The first step is to conceive of the new feature and realize it in the Solana code base, working with the core Solana developers at https://github.com/solana-labs/solana.

-During the implementation, a *feature id* will be required to identity the new feature in the code base to avoid the new functionality until its activation.
+During the implementation, a *feature id* will be required to identify the new feature in the code base to avoid the new functionality until its activation.
 The *feature id* for a feature proposal is derived by running the following commands.